ParagShahade/ParagShahade/README.md

 ---

-🚀 Passionate about building scalable, secure, and automated cloud solutions using Google Cloud Platform and AWS.
+🚀 Passionate about building scalable, secure, and automated cloud solutions using Google Cloud Platform AZURE,and AWS.
 💡 I enjoy solving infrastructure challenges with Terraform, Kubernetes, and CI/CD pipelines.
 🎯 Constantly learning and improving through hands-on projects and open-source contributions.